Electrogravitational

 charged particles in one direction is of the order of W/m2.

-Estimation of the concentration of the vacuum’s charged particles in the form
+Estimation of concentration of the vacuum’s charged particles in the form of concentration

 The limiting current density as